 Next, do the following step-by-step:

-Determine which posts received less than 5% engagement by clicking on the Pages Tab and looking at the CTR results.
+Check to see which posts received less than 5% engagement by actiavting the CTR reports.

 Method 2: Repost Old Blogs

-Buffer is a great tool that reworks blog post to reuse on social media.
+Buffer is a great tool that reworks blog posts to reuse on social media.
 Changing the Title and the Description of blog posts gives a refreshed feel and drives more traffic.

 Method 3: Content Repurposing